midl-dev/tezos-on-gke/README.md

 * create a Google Cloud project
 * create a Kubernetes cluster
 * build the necessary containers
-* spin up the public nodes and private baker nodes
+* spin up the private baker nodes

 In case of error, run the `plan` and `apply` steps again: